-Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Describe political, economic and socio-cultural colonial reforms.
-Explain consequences of these reforms on African societies.
-Assess the political, economic and socio-cultural colonial reforms brought by colonialists and indicate the interdependence those reforms.
-Balance the consequences of these reforms on African societies in order to develop the spirit of self-reliance and patriotism. different reforms brought by colonialists in Africa Appreciate the political, economic and social colonial reforms introduced Political, economic and socio-cultural colonial reforms.
-Consequences of these reforms on African societies.
-Learners read relevant materials and use internet to understand the political, economic and socio-cultural colonial reforms.
-Thereafter make presentations in class.
-Discuss in groups the impact of these reforms on African countries and summarise the points in essay form.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values - Describe political, economic and socio-cultural colonial reforms Explain consequences of these reforms on African societies.
+Assess the political, economic and socio-cultural colonial reforms brought by colonialists and indicate the interdependence between those reforms.
+Balance the consequences of these reforms on African societies in order to develop the spirit of self-reliance and patriotism.
+Show concern for the impact of different reforms brought by colonialists in Africa.
+Appreciate the political, economic and social colonial reforms introduced by colonialists in Africa.
+Political, economic and socio-cultural colonial reforms Consequences of these reforms on African societies Read relevant materials and use internet to understand the political, economic and socio-cultural colonial reforms.
+Thereafter, they make presentations in class.
+Discuss the impact of these reforms on African countries and summarise the points in essay form.